ipar2022/World_Weather_Analysis/README.md

 - Summary

-- The locations based on temperature is Colombia, Venezuela and Mexico.
+- The location based on temperature is Colombia, Ecuador, Panama and Venezuela.